 JUNE 3: THE FIRST SPARK OF THE REVOLUTION IN VALLADOLID

 Every year on June 3, the Magic Town of Valladolid reenacts one of the region’s most important historical moments: the so-called “first spark of the Mexican Revolution”, also known as the Plan of Dzelkoop.
 This uprising took place on June 4, 1910, led by Maximiliano R. Bonilla and other members of the Anti-Reelectionist Front, as a stand against the dictatorship of Porfirio Díaz.
 The reenactment is a beloved local tradition.
 Residents and local authorities put a lot of heart into recreating the events that marked the beginning of the revolutionary movement in Yucatán.
-If you’re in town, it’s definitely worth catching, history comes to life in the streets of Valladolid.
+If you’re in town, it’s definitely worth catching history comes to life in the streets of Valladolid.

-JUNE 7: NIGHTTIME BIKE TOUR
+JUNE 6: NIGHTTIME BIKE TOUR

 The nighttime bike ride has become a classic Mérida tradition!
-If you're in town on the first Saturday of the month (June 7 this time), don’t miss it!
+If you're in town on the first Saturday of the month (June 6 this time), don’t miss it!
 Ride along Paseo de Montejo, and enjoy a memorable evening with friends or family.
 After your adventure, why not wrap up the night with dinner at one of the avenue’s charming restaurants?

-JUNE 8: THE NAVY MARATHON
+JUNE 7: THE MARINE MARATHON

 Traditional Fairs and Fiestas in Yucatán